 - Fatigue and difficulty concentrating

-All of these symptoms can be, and often are, signs of other diseases and disorders, so it’s important to always have a doctor confirm a POTS diagnosis if you experience these symptoms.
+All of these symptoms can be, and often are, signs of other diseases and disorders, so it’s important to always have a provider confirm a POTS diagnosis if you experience these symptoms.

-If your doctor suspects you have POTS, they will place you on a tilt table, which will move you from a prone (lying down) position into an upright position.
-During that movement, the doctor will measure your heart rate, and that will help them confirm the suspected POTS diagnosis.
+If your provider suspects you have POTS, they will place you on a tilt table, which will move you from a prone (lying down) position into an upright position.
+During that movement, the provider will measure your heart rate, and that will help them confirm the suspected POTS diagnosis.

 How Is POTS Treated?